RESTFul APIs

 Note: All APIs require UTF-8 encoding when sending data to Nitro.

 RESTFul APIs use the API Gateway to authenticate requests.
-They authenticate using OAuth tokens and support modern REST standards around headers and structure.
+They authenticate using OAuth and JWT tokens and support modern REST standards around headers and structure.

 Copy